jdeolive/geotools-old/spike/web/sphinx/source/examples/querylab.rst

 Start the application and select either *Open shapefile...* or *Connect to PostGIS database...* from the File menu.

-If you choose to open a shapefile, the **JDataStoreWizard** will prompt you for a file and then display a page with fields for namespace and creating a spatial index - for this shapefile example you can leave both of these fields blank and just click Finish.
+If you choose to open a shapefile, the **JDataStoreWizard** will prompt you for a file:

 .. image:: querylab-shapefile-page1.gif

+Next it will display a page with fields for namespace and creating a spatial index - for this example you can leave both of these fields blank and just click Finish.

 If you choose to connect to a PostGIS database the wizard will display the following page for you to enter the connection parameters: